Castrovillari: History

 The name derives probably from the medieval Latin castrum villarum, meaning "fortress of the villas".
-The place is inhabited since prehistoric times.
+The place has benn inhabited since prehistoric times.
 The city was founded, or better fortified, during the medieval wars between the Lombards and the Byzantine Empire; the name comes from a more ancient fortress called "Sassonion" or "Saxonion", so the "Castron" appeared in some documents as "Neon Sassonion", likely the ancient Byzantine name corresponding to the medieval Latin "Castrum Villarum".
 Officially the city entered the history in 1064 AD when the "Castra" was occupied by Norman warriors led by Robert Guiscard.
-In 1090, during the county of his son Roger Borsa, the sanctuary of "Saint Mary of the Castle" Madonna del Castello was built.
+In 1090, during the reign of his son Roger Borsa, the sanctuary of "Saint Mary of the Castle" Madonna del Castello was built.

-During the House of Hohenstaufen rule in southern Italy, the town obtained the title of city and was the starting point for the evangelization of Calabria by the Minor Friars Order, founded by St. Francis from Assisi.
+During the House of Hohenstaufen rule in southern Italy, the town obtained the title of city and was the starting point for the evangelization of Calabria by the Minor Friars Order, founded by St. Francis of Assisi.

-The first Franciscan Monastery in Calabria ("Protoconvento francescano") was built here in 1220 by Pietro Cathin from Sant'Andrea of the Marca, the first Order's Prior in Calabria. the castle was built in 1490 during the Aragonese rule in southern Italy.
+The first Franciscan Monastery in Calabria ("Protoconvento francescano") was built here in 1220 by Pietro Cathin from Sant'Andrea of the Marca, the first Order's Prior in Calabria.
+The castle was built in 1490 during the Aragonese rule in southern Italy.